 Homeschool is already very popular and most probably it will be the future of education.
 The formal education system can break down, who knows!

 The advocates of homeschooling give importance to the freedom and flexibility it offers, the family time they get together and customized learning opportunity.

 They give their focus on the overcrowded public schools, rigid rules, and super stressed teacher when they oppose the traditional school system.

 On the contrary, critics claim that homeschooling lacks in socialization and the power oversight.
 They think that homeschoolers cannot easily mix with people and they are unable to take things in the way it is.

 Well, you can see both homeschooling pros and cons from different perspectives.
 But the interesting thing is, people are accepting this system more than ever before.

 Technology has grown tremendously in the recent few years.
-Education is not apart from it.
+Education systems have also been blessed with technology.

 A new term EdTech has arrived which means education technology.
 Though many technologies have been invented, the development process is going on.
 Still, there are unlimited areas of education where technology can grow in the future.